esmnext/esmx/examples/docs/src/en/blog/birth-of-esmx.md

 ## Embracing the ESM New Era

-When planning version 3.0, we closely observed front-end ecosystem development trends and discovered that advances in browser native capabilities opened new possibilities for micro-frontend architecture:
+When planning version 3.0, we closely observed front-end ecosystem development trends and discovered that advances in browser native capabilities opened new possibilities for Micro-Frontend architecture:

 ### Standardized Module System

-With comprehensive support for ES Modules across mainstream browsers and the maturation of the Import Maps specification, frontend development has entered a true modular era.
+With comprehensive support for ECMAScript Modules (ESM) across mainstream browsers and the maturation of the Import Maps specification, frontend development has entered a true modular era.
 According to Can I Use statistics, native ESM support in mainstream browsers (Chrome >= 89, Edge >= 89, Firefox >= 108, Safari >= 16.4) has reached 93.5%, providing us with several key advantages:

 - **Standardized Dependency Management**: Import Maps provide browser-level module dependency resolution, eliminating the need for complex runtime injection
 - **Optimized Resource Loading**: Browser-native module caching mechanisms significantly improve resource loading efficiency